Application authentication

 Update-Database

-In a future post I will explain how we can use the ASP.NET Core Identity to store user accounts and later how to add roles and claims.
+In a future post I will explain how we can use the ASP.NET Core Identity API to register, update and authenticate user accounts, and later how to add roles and claims.